ronkow/amazon-product-review-summarizer/README.md

 # keyphrase-summarizer

-Download the Amazon data from:
+As the Amazon product review dataset is too large, please download it from:
 #### http://jmcauley.ucsd.edu/data/amazon/index_2014.html

 We use the following dataset from the section **"Small" subsets for experimentation**: